Strauss-Kahn released after night in French cell

 Strauss-Kahn, whose IMF job and prospects of becoming next French president ended in May after his arrest in New York on now-dropped sex assault charges, will have to meet with a judge for further questioning, a court said, without giving a date.

-That could open the door to a formal investigation being opened against him in the case, which centres on allegations that a prostitution ring organised by business acquaintances of Strauss-Kahn supplied clients of Lille's luxury Carlton Hotel.
+That could open the door to a formal investigation being opened against him in the case, which centers on allegations that a prostitution ring organized by business acquaintances of Strauss-Kahn supplied clients of Lille's luxury Carlton Hotel.

 "He answered all the questions," said his lawyer, Frederique Beaulieu.
 "The fact that he was able to leave is a good thing, it's normal that he can go free if he's answered all the questions."